Indiana

 • the owner cannot provide valid documentation of previous vaccination (with a USDA Licensed vaccine); and,

-• the owner of the dog/cat that is determined to have been “exposed” to rabies (see questions #12 and #13) wants to avoid euthanasia or the expense of strict quarantine (usually 4 months or 6 months, depending on the state); and,
+• the owner of the dog/cat that is determined to have been potentially exposed to rabies (see FAQs #12 and #13) wants to avoid euthanasia or the expense of strict quarantine (4 months in Indiana); and,

 • the animal can be managed by a veterinarian who is able to conduct the PSM protocol.